rdbo/game-hacking-guide/linux_game_hacking.md

 # Linux Game Hacking

 # 0.1 - Introduction
 Linux game hacking is an unpopular topic, possibly because Linux is not very much used in personals desktops, but also because a lot of games don't run natively on it.
 Due to this limitations, I had a hard time figuring it all out, but I finally did it.
 This guide will use C++ to make everything more simple, but my <a href="https://github.com/rdbo/libmem">main game hacking framework (libmem)</a> is written in C and supports Windows and Linux, in case you're interested.
+This guide will also not have much error checking, because it is meant to be simple and straightforward.
 Anyways, let's get started.
 The sections '1.X' will be dedicated to external game hacking and the sections '2.X' will be dedicated to internal game hacking.

 # 0.2 - But before...
 This tutorial contains a lot of information, some of which you may have no knowledge about.
 Anything you don't understand from the Linux headers, you can check the man page of this X thing you don't know and it will give you a very detailed information about it, including return type, arguments, bugs, etc.